 - If you need to search for accommodation in Galway, it's important that you arrive here at least one week before lectures begin (consult the calendar on the Academic Procedures page).
 Make sure to book temporary accommodation in Galway for the first days after you arrive.
 You will find the names of several hostels on the Accommodation Office website.

-- Once you're settled in your temporary accommodation, make your way to the Student Accommodation Office at NUI Galway.
+- Once you're settled in your temporary accommodation, make your way to the Student Accommodation Office at NUI Galway or get in contact by phone or e-mail.
 Up-to-date registers of available housing will be provided, along with maps of the area and general advice.